supermanzer/MMMS/README.md

 ## Python Version

 I am using the Anaconda distribution of Python for Scientific Computing for this endeavor.
 I am using Python version 3.8.5.

+## Approach

+I'm still trying to determine what the best way to maintain this code will be.
+For the initial chapters where I'm just practicing performing some scientific computations in Python (as well as basic linear algebra and stats) I think Jupyter Notebooks will make for a handy way to both take notes and perform the scripting.
+As I get into more complex work I would like to write custom functions and classes to keep my code more _Pythonic_